martingaston/gaston.space/content/blog/2019-05-15-understanding-java-objects-abstract-and-concrete/index.md

 We've taken a look at what makes a concrete and abstract class in Java, which meant familiarising ourself with how classes are instantiated.
 We moved from a simple example `Dragon` class to looking at some slices of source code from JDK 12, taking a look at how `ArrayList` extends `AbstractList` and implements `ArrayList`.

 Understanding these building blocks creates a massively useful foundation for getting to grips with the strict object-oriented nature some of Java's most prominent design patterns.

-***

-Has this post been useful for you?
-I'd really appreciate any comments and feedback on whether there's anything that could be made clearer or explained better.
-I'd also massively appreciate any corrections.

-If you enjoyed reading this then I would love it if you could give this article a few claps, or if you could share it with friends ❤️